 Mix together peanut butter, lemon juice and water to form a smooth paste.
 Add a little more water if the sauce looks too thick.
 Stir in the seasoning and taste to check it's nice.
 It should be quite lemony.

 Heat a nonstick wok (or other large pan) to a high temperature.
 Add the garlic, ginger and the veg.
-Stir constantly and add a splash of water if the veg starts to stick.
+Stir constantly and add a splash of water when the veg starts to stick.

-Once the veg is cooked add legumes (tofu, tempeh, frozen green peas or frozen edamame), and cooked rice or noodles.
+Once the veg is cooked add legumes and cooked rice or noodles.

 Pour over enough sauce to to coat everything.
 If it's too sticky add a splash of water.
 Taste and season with salt, lemon and pepper if needed.